Apple's iPhone X tries to reinvent the phone — again

 With the iPhone X, Apple is hoping to strike a similar note.
 The company is positioning the gadget as the biggest change since the first iPhone.
 The inclusion of augmented reality apps, for instance, taps into one of the hottest trends in tech today.

-The big question hanging over Apple is whether its price tag is worth it.
-On the plus side, these new technologies are a high-water mark of Apple's design and represent a big shift forward for the iPhone.
+The big question hanging over Apple is whether the new phone's price is worth it.
+On the plus side, some of these new technologies are a high-water mark for Apple's design and represent a big shift forward for the iPhone.

-But at the same time, many of these technologies are already available from competitors.
+At the same time, though, many of the features are already available from competitors.
 The edge-to-edge glass screen has been used in phones from Samsung and Essential, the startup founded by Android creator Andy Rubin.
-And wireless charging has been around for more than a decade.
+Wireless charging has been around for more than a decade.

-But Apple says the iPhone does these things better.
-"Every year we say this is the best lineup for the holidays, but this year is really special," Schiller said.
+But Apple said the iPhone does these things better.
+"Every year we say this is the best lineup for the holidays," said Phil Schiller, Apple's senior vice president of worldwide marketing, "but this year is really special."